Ojiya Study Abroad

 ・ Electricity, gas, water, the Internet, and community fee US$ 70

-・ Private and group Japanese lessons offered by experienced, professional instructors plus talk time with local people US$340
+・ Private and group Japanese lessons offered by experienced professional instructors plus talk time with local people US$340

-・ Small compact car shared by 2-3 people in the same guest house (When you don’t drive, you’ll be given a ride by your share mates or our staff members.)
+・ Small compact car shared by 2-3 people in the same guest house(When you don’t drive, you’ll be given a ride by your share mates or our staff members.)
 US$120

 ・ Life support by English speaking staffs plus participation in sight seeing, various local events, school visits, and day trips.
-US$ 80 Total US$900
+US$ 80

 Actually it costs $1,200 /person to cover all the costs including house and car insurance, furniture, household appliances, staff members for your life support and so on.
-Standard monthly fee of $900 is made possible by the scholarship ($300/person/month) from our people in exchange for your active participation in local events and school visits.
+Standard monthly fee of $900 is made possible by the financial help ($300/person/month) from our people in exchange for your active participation in local events and school visits.

 You can make your fee even smaller by teaching your own language to local people, working on a farm, shoveling snow and so on.
 Applicants who stay on our program for over three months make $300-500 per month on average by teaching their languages to local people 4-6 hours a week.

 But you shouldn’t expect to start making money as soon as you get here.
 We will help you get a good part-time job after you get used to living here.
-(Some visas don’t allow you to work officially.)
+(Some visas don’t allow you to work officially, though.)

-Your guest house is fully furnished including fridge, washing machine, TV, microwave-oven, futon mats, dishes, pans, air-conditioners, and heaters.
+Your guest house is fully furnished including fridge, washing machine, TV, microwave-oven, futon mats, towels, dishes, pans, air-conditioners, and heaters.
 But you might need something else for your own use.
 We recommend you prepare $100 for them.

 6) Group application: